-on the conclusion of the Investment Protection Agreement between the European Union and its Member States, of the one part, and the Socialist Republic of Viet Nam, of the other part
+on the conclusion of the Free Trade Agreement between the European Union and the Socialist Republic of Viet Nam

 EN EN

 EXPLANATORY MEMORANDUM

 1. CONTEXT OF THE PROPOSAL

 Reasons for and objectives of the proposal

 The dynamically growing Southeast Asian economies, with their over 600 million consumers and a rapidly rising middle class, are key markets for European Union exporters and investors.
 With a total € 227.3 billion of trade in goods (2017) and € 77 billion of trade in services (2016), the Association of Southeast Asian Nations (ASEAN) taken as a whole is the EU's third largest trading partner outside Europe, after the US and China.
 At the same time, a total € 263 billion foreign direct investment stock (2016) in the ASEAN makes the EU the first foreign direct investor in the ASEAN, while the ASEAN as a whole is in its turn the second largest Asian foreign direct investor in the EU - with a total foreign direct investment stock of € 116 billion (2016).